Key Takeaways

 Product Buildup, Colour, and Treatment, Special Cases

 Styling products, leave-in treatments, and environmental particulates accumulate over time, creating a barrier that prevents your hair from breathing naturally.
 This buildup manifests as dullness, limpness, or an inexplicable heaviness that no amount of brushing can remedy.
-Even lightweight products contribute to this accumulation when used daily.

 Colour-treated and chemically processed hair presents unique considerations for washing frequency.
 Fresh colour benefits from less frequent washing during the first week, allowing the cuticles to seal properly.
 However, completely avoiding cleansing can lead to scalp irritation and product buildup that ultimately affects colour vibrancy.